lorin/booknotes/Drift-Into-Failure.md

 ### Outlines of drift

-Five concepts that characterize drift
+Five concepts that characterize drift:

 - scarcity and competition
 - Decrementalism, or small steps
 - Sensitive dependence on initial conditions
 - Unruly technology
 - Contribution of the protective structure

 ### Scarcity and competition